What is the Shortest Time to Complete an Electrician Trade School?

 One of the hardest parts about starting a new career is finding that first job or apprenticeship.
 At RSI, we pride ourselves in matching our graduates with jobs that they are passionate about.
 We have close ties to the community and employers know that our graduates are ready to start working on day one.
 Let us help you find the apprenticeship so you can start down the path to a rewarding career.

-Want To Learn More?
+Want To Learn More About Becoming an Electrician?

-If you are interested in learning more about electrical applications and technologies, The Refrigeration School has trade school programs that can equip you with the skill and expertise you need.
+If you are interested in learning more about electrical applications and technologies, The Refrigeration School has multiple trade school programs that can equip you with the skill and expertise you need.
 Call us today at (602) 607-0024 to learn more about our Electrical Application program.